 Are there sales prevention issues in your business?
 Sometimes it can be the people in your business who make it hard for your customers to buy from you.

-Making it difficult for customers to do business with you
+Making it difficult for potential customers to do business with you

-Not trying to solve the problem - ‘no we can’t do that …’
+Not trying to solve the problem - using phrases such as ‘no we can’t do that …’